Intel's Iris Xe DG1 Graphics Cards Not Compatible with AMD, Older Systems

 “Please note that the Iris Xe add-in card will be paired with 9th Gen (Coffee Lake-S) and 10th Gen (Comet Lake-S) Intel Core desktop processors and Intel B460, H410, B365, and H310C chipset-based motherboards and sold as part of pre-built systems.
 These motherboards require a special BIOS that supports Intel Iris Xe, so the cards won’t be compatible in other systems.”

 One of the reasons why Intel might limit the compatibility of its DG1 graphics board to select systems is to ensure that it will not have to support and ensure compatibility with many PC configurations, which will lower its costs.
 As an added bonus, it will not provide a low-end graphics option to cheap platforms running entry-level AMD processors.
+Whatever the reasoning behind restricting the dedicated Xe DG1 cards to specific motherboards, it doesn't suggest a lot of confidence behind the product.
+Why buy a DG1 when plenty of previous generation budget GPUs are still around?

+Or maybe just a driver lock to bioses that say they are the required hardware because arbitrary reasons agreed upon at some meeting.

+I would have bought one of these to play with.
+At the very least for Intel's good display support, and the fanless version makes it even more attractive.
+But if Intel is driver locking it, I guess not.